Anielewicz Bunker: Warsaw Ghetto Uprising

 The bunker at Miła 18 was initially constructed by a group of Polish partisans and armed underground resistance fighters against the Germans.
 They were joined there by the ŻOB fighters after their hideout, at 29 Miła Street, had been discovered.

 On 8 May 1943, three weeks after the start of the Warsaw Ghetto Uprising, when the bunker beneath 18 Mila Street was found by the Nazis, there were around 300 people living there.
 The bunker had six exits.

 From the Stroop Report, 7 May 1943:

 The location of the [Mila Street bunker] is now known.
 It is to be forced open tomorrow...
 On the average the raiding parties shoot 30 to 50 Jews each night...
 Today we blew up a concrete building which we had not been able to destroy by fire.
 In this operation we learned that the blowing up of a building is a very lengthy process and takes an enormous amount of explosives.
 The best and only method for destroying the Jews therefore still remains the setting of fires.

 The armed resistance fighters surrendered, but the ŻOB command, including Mordechaj Anielewicz, the leader of the Warsaw Ghetto uprising, stood firm.
 The Nazis threw tear gas into the shelter to force the occupants out.
 Anielewicz, his girlfriend Mira Fuchrer and many of his staff committed mass suicide by ingesting poison rather than surrender, though a group of about 30 eluded the SS by escaping through the only un-blocked door of the six.
-They crawled through the Ghetto through a sewer until able to emerge near Prosta Street to the "Aryan side" of Warsaw on May 10, 1943.
+They crawled through the Ghetto via a sewer until they were able to emerge near Prosta Street on the "Aryan side" of Warsaw on May 10, 1943.

 From the Stroop Report, 8 May 1943:

 The whole Ghetto was searched today by raiding parties...
 [We] are resolved not to terminate the large-scale operation until the last Jew has been destroyed.